brittanyrw/emojiscreen/.github/pull_request_template.md

 # Card Pull Request Checklist

 Follow the checklist below when working on adding a card.
 This will help you double-check that you have everything you need to have your Pull Request approved.
 Add an `x` inside of the `[ ]` to check off an item like this `[x]`.
 You may delete this checklist if you are adding a feature to the project.

+During Hacktoberfest to decrease the number of PRs to approve, we will only be merging one PR adding cards per person.
+If you would like to add multiple shows or movies, please include them in one PR.

 - [ ] 👍🏾 You have checked the [Issues](https://github.com/brittanyrw/emojiscreen/issues?q=is%3Aopen+is%3Aissue+label%3A%22add+emojis%22) and have gotten approval to add a movie or show to the project.
 - [ ] 🔎 Have searched the `movies.js`, `musicals.js` or `tv.js` files in the `data` folder and `Pull Requests` to make sure that you are not adding a duplicate.